Model Quiz Results

 Pod

 Pod is an enhanced advisory model developed by City Neighbors High School (CNHS).
 Often considered the heart of the school, Pod is frequently described by students and advisors as a “second family.”
+Pods serve three core purposes: providing academic support, providing safe social-emotional spaces, and building community.
 All students belong to a Pod with no more than 17 others, and each Pod sticks together with its advisor through all four years of high school.
 A Pod is also a reserved meeting, working, and living space for students.
 Pod becomes a place where students feel at “home away from home” in school, and it strives to ensure that every student is “known, loved, and inspired.”

 The Pod model entails some common activities while also leaving ample space for teacher autonomy and student voice.
 Activity blocks, special programming, and Individual Learning Plans are important parts of the Pod experience.
 City Neighbors offers site visits and a resource toolkit to support schools in implementing Pod.